ZouhirYachou/RPI5_RGsB_HAT/README.md

 # Raspberry Pi 5 RGsB HAT

-A Raspberry Pi 5 HAT PCB that generates analog RGsB (RGB Sync on Green) using the GPIO with RGB666 mode (VGA666).
+A Raspberry Pi 5 HAT PCB that generates analog RGsB (RGB Sync on Green) using the GPIO with RGB666 mode (VGA666).<br/>
+Meant to be used with BMW E series Nav systems (E46, E83, E85, E86)<br/>
+*Currently, it has only been tested on BMW E85/E86*

 <p align="center">
   <img src="images/PCB_RPI_HAT_RGsB.png" width="600">